euphoria/thrifty/README.rst

 License
 =======

-thrifty is licensed under the `Apache Software License`_, which is distributed with the source in the ``LICENSE.txt`` file.
+Thrifty is licensed under the `Apache Software License`_, which is distributed with the source in the ``LICENSE.txt`` file.

 .. _`Apache Software License`: http://www.apache.org/licenses/LICENSE-2.0.html